Vaesea/godottux/README.md

 - Ghost Flame
 - Heavy Coins / Falling Coins
 - 0.3.3+ Mr Bomb
+- Make it easy for people to go past the limitations of 0.3.2 (powerups in bricks)

 ## Release 2 (V2.0.0) TODOS
 - Snowman